gdlcf88/Articles/Introduce-DTM-To-Support-Multi-Tenant-Multi-Database-Scene/en/article.md

-# Introduce DTM To Support Multi-Tenant Multi-Database Scene
+# Introduce DTM for Multi-Tenant Multi-Database Scene

 This article shares a new way to solve [issue #10036](https://github.com/abpframework/abp/issues/10036) using the DTM's 2-phase messages pattern.